Read-The-Question/rtq-review/src/pages/md/owners/owner_wf_g0.md

 $5 \text{p}$ coins $= 4a$

-It is really important to use the right units in calculations and convert where required.
+It is really important to use the right units in calculations and convert where required .
 Let's convert the total amount into pence.

 $
 \begin{aligned}